 Chop the onion and mushrooms and add to a pan with a little bit of olive oil.
 Sauté until the onions are a little translucent.

 Add the tomato sauce once the turkey has mostly cooked through on the outside (it will finish cooking in the oven) along with the salt, pepper, thyme, and fennel seeds.
-Let the meat soak in the tomato sauce and spices for a couple of minutes on the stove-top.
+Let the meat soak in the tomato sauce and spices for a couple of minutes on the stovetop.

 In a large flat baking dish lay the squash flat to create the bottom layer of your lasagna.
 Then simply layer it with meat, followed by cheese, then squash again.
-Your top layer with be a final layer of squash topped with a layer of cheese.
+Your top layer will be a final layer of squash topped with a layer of cheese.

 Put in 350F oven for about 15 – 20 minutes for the meat to finish cooking and the cheese to melt.
 That’s it!
 It’s easy and it makes plenty.
 I can’t wait to have this for dinner again tonight.
 Leftovers are just as good.